Our Mission

 C+CT

-Meet the ICSC 4 Under 40: Evie Gross, Morgan Konstantinidis, Jonathan Schwartz and Emalia Tamanikwa
+Meet the ICSC 4 Under 40: Evie Gross, Morgan Hill Konstantinidis, Jonathan Schwartz and Emalia Tamanikwa

 ICSC named its latest 4 Under 40 honorees in December to recognize their professional accomplishments and outstanding dedication and contributions to the Marketplaces Industry through ICSC volunteerism, mentoring and other charitable acts.
-Up first is Brixmor’s Evie Gross.
-More to come.
+Scroll down or click below to jump to each person’s profile:

 Evie Gross Finds Value in Connections